-In order for data to be received from the laser to a tablet, the two must be paired via Bluetooth.
+In order for data to be received from the laser to a tablet, the two must be paired via Bluetooth or WLAN.
 Once the laser has been paired to a tablet via Bluetooth, the pairing process described here does not have to be done again unless the laser is intentionally unpaired or the tablet is reformatted.
+When using a WLAN connection with the TruPoint 300, tablets and phones may reconnect to the default WiFi Internet network when the laser is powered off.
+In this case, go to Settings and select the TruPoint prior to starting a new survey map file.